Redford High School: History

 Chastity Pratt of the Detroit Free Press wrote, "when it was built, Redford was the jewel of the district."
 Redford offered university preparatory classes for its students such as Business Law and Fashion merchandising to mention a few.

 In December 2006, the Detroit Public School District announced that it planned to close Redford; concerned alumni and parents mounted a valiant yet unsuccessful drive to prevent the closure.
-In 2007, the school's third floor was empty.
-The property was purchased by Meijer, Inc., as a site for a future store complex; the high school facilities were demolished in September 2012.
+The property was purchased by Meijer, Inc., as a site for a future store complex; and the high school was demolished in September 2012.

 Detroit's Cooley and Cody High School absorbed much of the attendance area from Redford; including Brightmoor and Grandmont.
 Henry Ford High School assumed jurisdiction over the remaining northern neighborhoods.

-In June 2015 a Meijer store opened on the Redford site.
-As of 2015 it was Meijer's second Detroit location.
+In June 2015, a Meijer store opened on the Redford site.
+As of 2015, it was Meijer's second Detroit location.
 This store uses stonework from the former Redford building.

 Athletics

-The golf team won three consecutive Michigan High School Athletic Association championships (1928, '29, '30).
+The boys' golf team won three consecutive Michigan High School Athletic Association championships (1928, '29, '30).

+The boys' cross country team won two consecutive Michigan High School Athletic Association championships (1961, '62).

+The boys' and girls' tennis teams won Michigan High School Athletic Association championships (1988).